zigzag1001/LLM-to-TTS/README.md

 4. Repeat 3

 #### Notes
-- Currently using/tested mistral dolphin
+- Currently using/tested mistral dolphin 2.1 and nous hermes 2
-- For tts using Xtts_v2
+- For tts using ~~Xtts_v2~~ Vits (theres probably better options)
 - Often came across torch not detecting CUDA
 - To fix torch, install using [this](https://pytorch.org/get-started/locally/)